Digital Government Excellence Awards

 Authors of the top rated initiatives will be invited to register and attend the 18th European Conference on Digital Government to present their case histories to the judges and conference participants.
 Finalists will also have their case histories published in a book and a prize will be awarded to the initiative judged to show the most creative thinking.

-Notification of Abstract Acceptance – To be confirmed
+Notification of Abstract Acceptance – 10 May 2018

 Click here to enter